Deluvianvortex/galmapedit/README.md

 Moons are masses of elements that exist inside the gravity well of a particular planet.
 They exist as object outside interstellar space.
 Moons are always bound to their host planet, and cannot exist without one.
 Moons will generally not have child branches.

-<todo> Asteroids are masses of rock and metals that exist pretty much everywhere.
+Asteroids are masses of rock and metals that exist pretty much everywhere.
 They exist both as objects inside and outside interstellar space.
 Asteroids can be bound to host stars, planets, and moons.
-Asteroids will never have child branches. </todo>
+Asteroids will never have child branches.

 If you don't see any of these things in the treeview, its because you don't have any information loaded in the sectors.
 To fix that, go to File -> New -> Random, and select 'No' when it asks to save (unless you want to save a blank galaxy, you can, I'm not your mom).

-Then you'll see that information appears in the sectors.
-You can browse through them at your pleasure.
+Then you'll see that information appears in the sectors, in the treeview window.
+You can look through the hierarchies, or add/remove stellar objects by right-clicking any object in the treeview.
+You can also do this if you didn't want to spool a random galaxy.

-If you want to change that information, then you're kinda out of luck because I haven't programmed that in yet.
+If you double-click any object in the treeview, you can see that object's variables in the Editor Window.

 Work continues.